What type of content do you primarily create?

 5. Avoid yes-or-no questions

 Not everyone in your audience will be on the same level of familiarity with your interviewee or have their expertise.
-If they get in the weeds or use some industry jargon, ask “what does that mean?” to get a more straightforward answer.
+If they get in the weeds or use industry jargon, ask "what does that mean?" to get a more straightforward answer.
 This has the additional benefit of putting the interviewee in a position of knowledge, which can make them feel more at ease.
 Be sure to intersperse these with more probing and complex questions, otherwise, your interview may become too simple and boring.

 7. Plan your follow-up questions